samyuhan/progressive-budget/README.md

 ## Technology
 This app was pre-built for us using HTML/CSS and Javascript.
 I used Express.js, Node, and IndexDB to complete the task.
 Heroku is used to deploy the application.

+## Installation
+To install this generator, please download this repo onto your local computer.
+Then, make sure to:
+- Install npm packages with `npm i`